 Clients of the team include successful local companies such as Trade Me, Smiths City and Sealord Group, as well as international corporations and associates from around the globe.

-Our team members are active in the Australasian and international IP industry, as members of IPSANZ and INTA.
+Our team members are active in the Australasian and international IP industry, as members of IPSANZ and INTA; and are recognised by Chambers and Partners 2021, Legal 500 Asia Pacific 2021 and the World Trademark Review 2021.

 What others say:

 “Extremely knowledgeable and efficient, and rapid in its response to any query”, Duncan Cotterill is enthusiastically recommended and consequently makes its WTR 1000 debut for 2018.
-The compact team is applauded for its neatly packaged, practical advice on prosecution and disputes; it uses acutely commercial language – not legalese – to provide perceptive, crystal-clear counsel.
-Dan Winfield, labelled by one foreign associate as “among the very best local counsels we work with worldwide”, is “a fantastic trademark lawyer and a go-to lawyer for New Zealand and also Australia”.
-“He is highly motivated, friendly and responsive, and he really gets to the point in his advice – he can break down complex issues into easy-to-understand pieces.”
-He co-heads the practice with Scott Moran, who manages local and international portfolios in a commercially sensible way".
+The compact team is applauded for its neatly packaged, practical advice on prosecution and disputes; it uses acutely commercial language – not legalese – to provide perceptive, crystal-clear counsel."
 World Trademark Review 1000